Provincetown Art Association and Museum: Twentieth Century

 PAAM's artist founders had come out of the Impressionist tradition and thus did not readily accept the new Modernist movement.
-Faced with aesthetic differences among its artist membership, however, the organization worked to maintain a balance in the work it exhibited.
+Faced with aesthetic differences among its artist membership, the organization worked to maintain a balance in the work it exhibited.

-True to its mission, PAAM mounted separate "Modern" and "Regular" summer exhibitions between 1927 and 1937.
-In the "First Modernistic Exhibition" of July 1927, the Association exhibited for the first time Modernist artists such as Jack Tworkov, Niles Spencer, and George Ault, among others.
+Between 1927 and 1937, PAAM mounted separate "Modern" exhibitions in July and "Regular" exhibitions in August.
+The "First Modernistic Exhibition" of July 1927 included Modernist artists such as Jack Tworkov, Niles Spencer, George Ault and Blanche Baxter among others.

 Partial conciliation was reached between modernists and conservatives in August, 1936 when the Association voted to mount a combined exhibition in 1937 with concurrent exhibitions hung in the same gallery on opposite walls.
+By 1939, the association had returned to two shows each summer, identified simply as the "First" and "Second" exhibitions of each "Season".
+As well as its group shows, the association held exhibitions of individual artists such as John Cuthbert Hare.

+The Depression years of the '30s and the war years of the early '40s were difficult times for the town and the Association.